-\citet{Rosolowsky2021} identified GMCs for 10 galaxies including M74, but they smoothed the CO data to 90 pc and added noise artificially so that the surface brightness sensitivity becomes $75~\mathrm{mK}$ per $2.5~\mathrm{km~s^{-1}}$ channel for all galaxies for comparison among them.
-In the present work we need a GMC catalog of M74 in order to compare GMCs with the LMC, for which the resolution is 40 pc and $1 \sigma$ noise level is $0.4~\mathrm{K~km~s^{-1}}$ (K09).
-So, we here made GMC identification independently and achieved the resolution and noise level similar to those in the LMC.
-We adopted $\delta=2\sigma$ ($\sigma$ is the typical noise level), $s=0$, $min_\mathrm{pix}=5$, $d_\mathrm{min}=10$, $v_\mathrm{min}=1$ in the present work.
-For deriving physical parameters, we applied a correction to extend $T_{\mathrm{edge}}$, the boundary surface of a GMC, to $0~\mathrm{K}$ (e.g., \citet{BlitzThaddeus1980,Scoville1987}) in order to suppress the effects due to sensitivity.
-Because the H$\alpha$ observed area is smaller than that of CO, we exclude a GMC defined by PYCPROPS if it is extended beyond the H$\alpha$ observed area.
-Further, a GMC in the central region of a galaxy has larger velocity dispersion than those in the disk, showing that they are of different populations.
+The GMCs were identified using \texttt{PYCPROPS}\footnote{$\langle$ \url{https://github.com/PhangsTeam/pycprops} $\rangle$} \citep{Rosolowsky2021}. \texttt{PYCPROPS} is a Python package based on CPROPS \citep{Rosolowsky2006}.
+This algorithm first determines the local maximum as a kernel of identification and then allocates the surrounding pixels to determine the distribution of the local structure of the position--position--velocity (PPV) data cube. \citet{Rosolowsky2021} identified GMCs for 10 galaxies, including M74, but they smoothed the CO data to 90 pc and added noise artificially so that the surface brightness sensitivity became $75~\mathrm{mK}$ per $2.5~\mathrm{km~s^{-1}}$ channel for all galaxies for comparison.
+In the present work we need a GMC catalog of M74 to compare GMCs with the LMC, for which the resolution is 40 pc and $1 \sigma$ noise level is $0.4~\mathrm{K~km~s^{-1}}$ (K09).
+Therefore, we performed GMC identification independently and achieved a resolution and noise level similar to those of LMC.
+In the present study, we tuned the parameters such that the GMC is not divided into too small, unnatural pieces (for details see Appendix.\ref{cprops}).
+Because the H$\alpha$ observed area is smaller than that of CO, we exclude a GMC defined by \texttt{PYCPROPS} if it is extended beyond the H$\alpha$ observed area.
+Furthermore, the GMCs in the central region of a galaxy have a larger velocity dispersion than those in the disk, indicating that they are of different populations.
 Thus, we excluded them by applying the center region mask defined by \citet{Querejeta2021}.
 This mask is defined based on eye inspection of the excess of the Spitzer $3.6~\mathrm{\mu m}$ and ALMA $\twelvecoh$.